irene2024hub/LITA-CLASS-PROJECT/README.md

 ### PROJECT REVIEW
 ---
-This data analysis project aims to generate detailed insight into the sales performance of the CE KETU VENTURE over the years. by aBy analysis various parameter received, we are designed to generate reasonable decisons that will enable us to tell a compelling stories and make profitable desicision.
+This data analysis project aims to generate detailed insight into the sales performance of the CE KETU VENTURE over the years.
+By analysis various parameter received, we are designed to generate reasonable decisons that will enable us to tell a compelling stories and make profitable decision.

 ### DATA SOURCE
 ---